The Cosmological Principle

 when the universe

 was hotter and denser, so the situations may not be comparable.
+We cannot compar like with like; nearby galaxies are seen as they are but distant galaxies are seen as they were.
 All available evidence

 supports this principle, but our certainty is not very high.